datagrok-ai/public/help/datagrok/concepts/objects.md

 ### Tags

 A tag is a short string that can be associated with any entity.
-Use it to organize and group different entities together.
+Use it to organize and group different entities.
 For example, a `#chem` tag could be used with chemical scripts, molecular datasets, or chemical database queries.

 To search for tagged entities, enter `#tagname` in the search box.